Table of Contents

-- Dogs are often intrigued by the smell of dead animals for evolutionary reasons and may want to pick one up.
+- Dogs are often intrigued by the smell of dead animals.

-- Handling (pawing, nosing, sniffing, carrying, etc.) a dead animal isn’t necessarily bad for your dog, unless the animal has been poisoned or is carrying a harmful bacteria.
+- Handling (pawing, nosing, sniffing, carrying, etc.) a dead animal can present risks to dogs, especially if the animal has been poisoned or is carrying a harmful bacterium.

 If your dog is prone to picking up random objects on walks, chances are she will come across a dead animal and want to pick it up.
 When it comes to gross-and-also-potentially-dangerous behaviors, eating dead things has to be near the top of the list.
 Here’s what you need to do if your dog eats a dead animal and what you need to know about why she does it to begin with.